marchaesen/vcxsrv/mesalib/src/amd/compiler/README.md

 ##### Notes about HW VS and the "GS copy" shader

-HW PS reads its inputs from a special buffer that only HW VS can write to, using export instructions.
+HW PS reads its inputs from a special ring buffer called Parameter Cache (PC) that only HW VS can write to, using export instructions.
-However, GS store their output in VRAM (except GFX10/NGG).
+However, legacy GS store their output in VRAM (before GFX10/NGG).
-So in order for HW PS to be able to read the GS outputs, we must run something on the VS stage which reads the GS outputs from VRAM and exports them to this special buffer.
+So in order for HW PS to be able to read the GS outputs, we must run something on the VS stage which reads the GS outputs from VRAM and exports them to the PC.
 This is what we call a "GS copy" shader.
 From a HW perspective the "GS copy" shader is in fact VS (it runs on the HW VS stage), but from a SW perspective it's not part of the traditional pipeline, it's just some "glue code" that we need for outputs to play nicely.

-On GFX10/NGG this limitation no longer exists, as the HW NGG GS can now export directly where it needs to.
+On GFX10/NGG this limitation no longer exists, because NGG can export directly to the PC.

 ##### Notes about merged shaders

 The merged stages on GFX9 (and GFX10/legacy) are: LSHS and ESGS.
-On GFX10/NGG the ESGS is merged with HW VS into NGG GS.
+On GFX10/NGG the ESGS is merged with HW VS into NGG.

 This might be confusing due to a mismatch between the number of invocations of these shaders.
 For example, ES is per-vertex, but GS is per-primitive.